On the Public Relations Portugal website, we use our own cookies (required or essential) and those from third parties.

 Required cookies (essential)

-NECESSARY COOKIES: are necessary / essential to the navigation and are automatically activated when our website is used.
+NECESSARY COOKIES: are necessary or essential to navigation and are automatically activated when our website is used.

 Examples of allowed features: